 Beneficial parental carryover may also be linked to the male-specific gonad effects, and the conditions in which the adult oysters were held.
 During pCO2 treatments, there was little change in female development and no difference in female gamete stage between pCO2 treatments.
 Negative intergenerational carryover effects are commonly linked to variation in oocyte quality, which can be affected by the maternal environment (Utting & Millican, 1997).
 In the Chilean flat oyster (Ostrea chilensis), egg size and lipid content positively correlate with juvenile growth and survival (Wilson, Chaparro, & Thompson, 1996).
 If high pCO2 were to coincide with rapid proliferation of oocytes and final maturation, O. lurida egg quality and larval viability could be compromised.
 In contrast, male gonad stage advanced significantly during pCO2 exposure.
 Intergenerational and transgenerational carryover effects are increasingly linked to the paternal environment in other taxa, such as inheritance of epigenetic changes to the male germ line (Rodgers, Morgan, Bronson, Revello, & Bale, 2013; Skinner, 2007; Soubry, Hoyo, Jirtle, & Murphy, 2014).
 Positive carryover effects of environmental stressors observed in this and other marine invertebrate taxa may be due to paternal epigenetic effects, but this link has not yet been observed.

+Conclusion

 This study clearly demonstrates exposure to elevated winter temperature and altered carbonate chemistry impacts reproduction and offspring viability in the Olympia oyster.
 Furthermore, we report the first observations of intergenerational plasticity in an Ostrea species, that is dependent on offspring environmental conditions and population.
 This characteristic could have a substantial impact on species resilience.
+Combined with previous reports of resilience to environmental stressors (Waldbusser et al 2016; Cheng et al. 2017) and intraspecific variability (Bible, Evans & Sanford, 2019; Maynard, Bible, Pespeni, Sanford, & Evans, 2018; Silliman, Bowyer, & Roberts, 2018; Heare, Blake, Davis, Vadopalas, & Roberts, 2017), the Olympia oyster may be more capable than other marine bivalve species to withstand and adapt to unprecedented ocean change.
+Furthermore, conserving and restoring O. lurida in a variety of settings – including hypoxic, warmer, and less alkaline areas– could increase the probability that future populations are equipped for challenging conditions through selection or intergenerational carryover.

-With these considerations, future biological response studies need to be aware of three possible factors influencing results: 1) source population; 2) the source population’s environmental history (within its lifetime); and 3) the source population’s ancestral environmental history (inter and transgenerational carryover effects).
+As temperatures rise and ocean acidification progresses, there may be profound and unexpected seasonal changes across marine taxa.
+Accurate predictions will need to consider parental carryover effects, as they can impart neutral, beneficial, or detrimental characteristics to offspring, which depend on complex interactions among parental exposure timing, reproductive strategies, species plasticity, and standing genetic structure.
+With these considerations, future biological response studies need to be aware of three possible factors influencing results: 1) source population; 2) environmental history (within-lifetime carryover effects); and 3) ancestral environmental history (inter and transgenerational carryover effects).
 Controlling for, or at minimum recognizing and recording these factors, will provide important context for those predicting ecosystem response to environmental change.

 Acknowledgements

-Our gratitude to the following people who assisted with this project: Grace Crandall, Kaitlyn Mitchell, Olivia Smith, Megan Hintz, Rhonda Elliott, Lindsay Alma, Duncan Greeley, Beyer and Jackson Roberts, and my family helped with oyster husbandry and sampling; Alice Helker advised on husbandry and larval rearing system engineering; Emily Kunselman helped manage the field deployment; Sam White and Hollie Putnam contributed to the carbonate chemistry analysis; Katherine Silliman and Jake Heare produced (and saved) the experimental oysters; the NOAA Manchester Research Center and Puget Sound Restoration Fund provided facilities and materials; committee members Jackie Padilla-Gamñio, Rick Goetz advised and supported this extended project!
+Our gratitude to the following people who assisted with this project: Grace Crandall, Kaitlyn Mitchell, Olivia Smith, Megan Hintz, Rhonda Elliott, Lindsay Alma, Duncan Greeley, Beyer and Jackson Roberts, and my family helped with oyster husbandry and sampling; Alice Helker advised on husbandry and larval rearing system engineering; Emily Kunselman helped manage the field deployment; Sam White and Hollie Putnam contributed to the carbonate chemistry analysis; Katherine Silliman and Jake Heare produced (and saved) the experimental oysters; the NOAA Manchester Research Center and Puget Sound Restoration Fund provided facilities and materials; committee members Jackie Padilla-Gamñio, Rick Goetz advised and supported this extended project.